Ottoman cuisine: 19th century

-Mutton, clarified butter, flour and rice were the most common ingredients in the 19th century palace cuisine.
+Mutton, clarified butter, flour and rice were the most common ingredients in the 19th-century palace cuisine.
 Butter and yogurt, made with milk from Egyptian and Dutch cows, were purchased from the Üsküdar and Eyüp markets.
 The most common cheeses were kaşar, kaşkaval, tulum peyniri and beyaz peynir.
 Typical spices included cinnamon, clove, saffron, cumin, sumac, nutmeg, oregano, mastic, cardamom and black pepper.

 Compared with earlier centuries, more fish, roe and caviar were consumed, including the pickled bonito dish called lakerda.
 Roe and Beluga caviar were even served for the iftar meal during Ramadan.
 Offal meats were more common than lamb meat, which was a seasonal luxury item.
 More common were tripe, liver and trotters.
 Beef was only used in the production of pastırma and sucuk.

 Starch was used to make the dessert güllaç during the month of Ramadan.

-19th century banquets served a mix of alaturca and alafranga dishes.
-At an 1856 banquet celebrating Ottoman victory in the Crimean War the alaturca dishes were savory börek pastry, pilaf and the desserts kadayıf and baklava.
-Some of the dishes given French names were new creations of the palace kitches like croustade d'ananas en sultane and suprême de faisan à la Circassienne.
+Nineteenth-century banquets served a mix of alaturca and alafranga dishes.
+At an 1856 banquet celebrating Ottoman victory in the Crimean War, the alaturca dishes were savory börek pastry, pilaf and the desserts kadayıf and baklava.
+Some of the dishes given French names were new creations of the palace kitchens like croustade d'ananas en sultane and suprême de faisan à la Circassienne.